chiragramani/Twilight/README.md

 </ol>

-### How Dark Mode works with some apps and features
+### How Dark Mode works with some apps and features:
 Please refer to https://support.apple.com/en-in/HT208976